thorwebdev/captions.events/SCRIBE_SETUP.md

 ### How Translation Works

 1. **Feature Detection**: The viewer interface automatically detects if the browser supports the Translator API
+2. **Source Language Detection**: Automatically detects the spoken language from ElevenLabs transcription data
-2. **Language Selection**: Viewers can choose from 14+ supported languages via a dropdown menu
+3. **Language Selection**: Viewers can choose from 14+ supported languages via a dropdown menu
-3. **Model Download**: On first use of a language pair, Chrome downloads the translation model (progress is shown)
+4. **Model Download**: On first use of a language pair, Chrome downloads the translation model (progress is shown)
-4. **On-Device Translation**: All translation happens locally in the browser for maximum privacy and speed
+5. **On-Device Translation**: All translation happens locally in the browser for maximum privacy and speed
-5. **Real-Time Updates**: Both final captions and partial transcripts are translated as they arrive
+6. **Real-Time Updates**: Both final captions and partial transcripts are translated as they arrive

 ### Supported Languages